skalenetwork/libBLS/README.md

 3. Signing
 4. Verification

 libBLS uses the alt_bn128 (Barreto-Naehrig curve) elliptic curve to be compatible with [Ethereum's cryptography](https://ethereum.github.io/yellowpaper/paper.pdf) and provides 128 bits of security.
 Also, it provides opportunity to generate secret keys with DKG algorithm that supports the same curve.
-These nuances highlights this library between others libBLS libraries.

 ## Perfomance Specifications